kgwebsites/bitbucket-pr-review/README.md

 This is a forked version of [bitbucket-pr-review](https://github.com/reywood/bitbucket-pr-review) with additional features such as:

--   Close all snapshot files
--   Close all test files
+-   Close all files by a specific file type.
+(All file types are loaded on init)
 -   Bitbucket file titles become sticky so the file action buttons come along for the ride when you're scrolling large files.
+-   Themes!

 ### Installation